 Benefits of Finding Jobs at Company Websites

 If you find positions that catch your eye through large job search websites like Monster, make a list of those jobs and then go to the companies' websites and apply through them instead.
 The benefit is that you'll be competing against a smaller pool of applicants, which will naturally decrease the competition for your dream job.

 There are several ways to find company websites:

-How to Search Company Websites
+How to Search

-Jobs are typically listed in the Careers section of the employer's website, though they could also fall under the Human Resources or About Us section or at the bottom of the page in a link to "More Information."
-Just about every company has detailed employment information, including job openings, an employment application, company locations, benefits, and how to apply online.
+Jobs are typically listed in the Careers section of the employer's website, though they could also fall under the Human Resources or About Us sections, or at the bottom of the page in a link to More Information.
+Just about every company has detailed employment information online, including job openings, an employment application, company locations, benefits, and how to apply online.
 You may be able to sign up for job alerts to notify you of the latest openings as soon as they are posted.

 Find More Company Information

 A company's career section provides a window into their corporate world and the image they present.
 It's up to you to read between the lines.
-Are the postings easily accessible, clear, professional, and well written?
+Are the postings easily accessible, clear, professional, and well-written?
 Are there a large number of openings or many openings concentrated in one area?
-It could indicate a company poised for growth or one that's experiencing high turnover and therefore needs a constant supply of applicants.
+It could indicate a company poised for growth, or one that's experiencing high turnover and therefore needs a constant supply of applicants.

 No Job Listings?